IP multicast: Wireless considerations

-Unlike Ethernet, most traffic in 802.11 is sent reliably using ACKs and NACKs so that radio interference doesn't cause unbearably high packet loss.
+Unlike Ethernet, most traffic in 802.11 is sent reliably using ACKs and NACKs so that radio interference does not cause unbearably high packet loss.
 However, multicast packets are sent once and are not acknowledged, so they are subject to much higher loss rates.
 There are various methods for coping with this, such as choosing to unicast multicast data repeatedly to each client, or requesting ACKs from each client.
 Some methods require only modification on the access point, and are supported in some enterprise-class devices, while other improvements would require modifications to clients, and therefore have not seen widespread adoption.